aristanetworks/anta/docs/usage-inventory-catalog.md

 !!! info
     Caching can be disabled per device, network or range by setting the `disable_cache` key to `True` in the inventory file.
 For more details about how caching is implemented in ANTA, please refer to [Caching in ANTA](advanced_usages/caching.md).

+!!! info
+    Session-based authentication can be enabled per device, network or range by setting `use_session_auth: true`.
+The per-device value can be overridden globally via the `--use-session-auth` / `--no-session-auth` CLI flags or the [`ANTA_USE_SESSION_AUTH`](advanced_usages/env-vars.md) environment variable.

 ### Example